wolfSSL/wolfssh/ide/STM32CUBE/README.md

 4. In the `Software Packs` configuration category of the `.ioc` file, click on the wolfSSH pack and enable the library by checking the box.

-5. Since LwIP is a dependency for the Cube Pack, enable LwIP in the `Middleware` configuration category of the project.
-Also enable the `LWIP_DNS` option in the LwIP configuration settings.
+5. The Pack defaults to using custom IO provided by the user.
+Modify `ide/STM32CUBE/userio_template.h` to supply the custom IO.
+If you'd like to use LwIP instead, configure the wolfSSH IO settings in the `.ioc` to enable LwIP compatibilty.
+You'll also have to enable LwIP in the `Middleware` configuration category of the project.
+Enable the `LWIP_DNS` option in the LwIP configuration settings.

 6. Save your changes and select yes to the prompt asking about generating code.